1. The Checkmk Micro Core’s special features

 If no packet is received from a host within a defined time, this host will be flagged as DOWN.

-This timeout time is predefined at 15 seconds (2,5 intervals) and can also be altered per Host
+This timeout time is predefined at 15 seconds (2,5 intervals) and can also be altered per host via the Settings for host checks via Smart PING rule set.

-Host checks not only serve to trigger alarms in the case of a total host failure, but also to suppress alarms for service problems during this down time.
+Host checks not only serve to trigger notifications in the case of a total host failure, but also to suppress notifications of service problems during the host’s down time.
 It is therefore important to quickly and accurately determine a host’s condition in the event of a service problem.
 Even if it has not been long since the last host check, this result can already be out of date.
-It is additionally sufficient to first run a service check directly after a random host failure.
-The host will then still be viewed as UP and an alarm for the service will be - spuriously - sent.
+For this, it is sufficient when directly after a host failure, by chance the service check is executed first, rather than the host check.
+Even though it is down, the host would still be considered UP and the notification for the service would be sent — erroneously.

 The CMC uses an additional trick — the